 Case 1 is very similar to Band Category 2 in MSR specification.
 It is proposed that Section 6.6.2.2 in TS 37.104 could be reused for Case 1.
 In that section, requirement for narrow band signal at bandwidth edge is described as “unwanted emission limits for operation in BC2 with GSM/EDGE or E-UTRA 1.4 or 3 MHz carriers adjacent to the RF bandwidth edge”.
-If NB-IoT is also considered, the description should be revised to “unwanted emission limits for operation in BC2 with GSM/EDGE or E-UTRA 1.4 or 3 MHz IoTcarriers adjacent to the RF bandwidth edge”.
+If NB-IoT is also considered, the description should be revised to “unwanted emission limits for operation in BC2 with GSM/EDGE, E-UTRA 1.4 or 3 MHz or standalone NB-IoT carriers adjacent to the RF bandwidth edge”.

 Proposal#5: reuse MSR BC2 unwanted emission requirements for MSR with standalone NB-IoT + GSM + (UTRA/E-UTRA)